roeeyn/edabit-scraper/README.md

 # Edabit Scrapper

 > **Note**
-> If you only want the output of the scrapping, you can get the json [here](https://github.com/roeeyn/edabit-scrapper/tree/master/4_process_raw_challenge_data_response/assets).
+> If you only want the output of the scrapping, you can get the json [here](https://github.com/roeeyn/edabit-scrapper/releases/tag/v1.0.0), in the assets section.

 ## Steps I followed